AGRICULTURE

 For each wing of the department, there will be three "well-schooled" and "well-rounded" experts with a specialty in their field area, be it, for clean energy, wind, solar or geothermal.
 Each will be a holistic, which also implies, global, thinker, in their own right, but above them will still be a world-class expert, who is firstly a holistic and global thinker, whose job it is to arrive at the most common sense energy solutions for localities, regions and the nation, with the rest of his or her team, or panel, and the nation.

-The panel of the Clean Energy wing would, for example, work in coordination with the Department of Energy.
+for example, work in coordination with the Department of Energy.
 It would have a specially appointed person to work with think tanks, and the media, to get the word out of the progress of the Department.
 The panel member's closest relationships would be to Congress, as selected Congress members would be asked to help write legislation, and all of Congress would act as constant liaison between the nation's people and the Reconstruction Department.

 The head of the Reconstruction Department may be a residing Senator or Congressperson.